cgw2023/SinglePlayerSleep/README.md

 New features have now been added, and several improvements to the code.
 See changelog for details.

-Latest download link (for MC 1.12): https://github.com/coldcode69/SinglePlayerSleep/raw/master/SinglePlayerSleep.jar
+Latest jar for Spigot 1.12: https://github.com/coldcode69/SinglePlayerSleep/raw/master/SinglePlayerSleep.jar

+Latest jar for craftbukkit 1.12: https://github.com/coldcode69/SinglePlayerSleep/blob/master/SinglePlayerSleepBukkit.jar

 ----